-Doppler weather radars send out electromagnetic (EM) pulses which travel through the atmosphere at roughly the speed of light c, modified only by the atmosphere's refractive index, n.
+Doppler weather radars send out electromagnetic pulses that travel through the atmosphere at roughly the speed of light c, modified only by the atmosphere's refractive index n.
 Although the refractive index is nearly constant at 1.003, deviations on the order of $10^{-6}$ near the surface are related to temperature, pressure, and water vapor pressure variations.
-For convenience, Bean and Dutton (1968) define refractivity N, in terms of refractive index n, which is related to meteorological variables as follows, where T is temperature in Kelvin, P is atmospheric pressure in hectopascals (hPa), and e is water vapor pressure also in hPa.
-The units of refractivity are typically referred to as "N-units", though they are non-dimensional in nature.
-At higher temperatures, refractivity is most sensitive to moisture (see Fig. 2 of Fabry et al. 1997) and is often used as a proxy for surface moisture.
+For convenience, Bean and Dutton (1968) define refractivity N in terms of refractive index n, which is related to meteorological variables as follows:

-$$N = (n-1) \cdot 10^6 = 77.6 \frac{P}{T} + 3.73 \cdot 10^5 \frac{e}{T^2}, \tag{1}$$
+$$N = (n-1) \times 10^6 = 77.6 \frac{P}{T} + 3.73 \times 10^5 \frac{e}{T^2}, \quad (1)$$ where T is temperature (K), P is atmospheric pressure (hPa), and e is water vapor pressure (hPa).
+The units of refractivity are typically referred to as "N units," though they are nondimensional in nature.
+At higher temperatures, refractivity is most sensitive to moisture (see Fig. 2 of Fabry et al. 1997) and is often used as a proxy for near-surface moisture.

 Fabry et al. (1997) and Fabry (2004) describe in detail the basic concept and application of using Doppler weather radars to retrieve measurements of refractivity from the atmosphere, discussed in brief here.
 Radar refractivity retrievals are obtained from path-averaged phase measurements $\phi$ between the radar and ground clutter targets.
 Absolute phase measurements wrap every 5 cm for a 10-cm wavelength S-band radar, which presents a problem for obtaining meaningful measurements at typical range gate distances.
-To help mitigate this issue, reference phase measurements are taken at a reference observation time $t{ref}$ when the atmosphere is relatively spatially homogeneous and can, in principle, be measured quite accurately by surface stations so that absolute refractivity can later be obtained.
+To help mitigate this issue, reference phase measurements are taken at a reference observation time $t{\rm ref}$ when the atmosphere is relatively spatially homogeneous and can, in principle, be measured quite accurately by surface stations so that absolute refractivity can later be obtained.
 Given the refractivity at the reference time, subsequent measurements are the phase changes from the reference rather than the absolute phase.
 Since phase changes are usually much smaller than the absolute phase, phase wrapping will occur much less frequently.
-Taking a difference of phase measurements from some observation time, t, and reference time, $t{ref}$ yields a phase change\ measurement $\delta \phi$ , in terms of the phase change that is typically much smaller than the absolute phase (see also discussion in Shimose et al. (2012)).
-Refractivity change measurements, $\delta N$ , can be obtained by taking a range derivative of these $\delta \phi$ , where f is the radar transmit frequency.
-These refractivity measurements are path-averaged quantities from radar to target site.
-One problem in applying (3) with a radar is range r in the measurement space is not continuous, and phase change measurements are sampled at range gates.
-To get around this problem, Fabry (2004) showed that this derivative can be estimated using finite difference of phase change measurements between consecutive targets at ranges $R_1$ and $R_2$ according to
+Taking a difference of phase measurements from some observation time t and reference time $t{ref}$ yields a phase change measurement $\delta \phi$ , in terms of the phase change that is typically much smaller than the absolute phase [see also discussion in Shimose et al. (2013)].
+Refractivity change measurements $\delta N$ can be obtained by taking a range derivative of these $\delta \phi$ ,